chimera-linux/cports/Packaging.md

 be packaged).
 Anything that is anyhow controversial must go here.
 In some cases, some templates may be moved into `contrib` later.
 Least stringent rules apply.

+If you are a new contributor, your templates should usually go in `user`.
+An exception for this is when the template is a dependency of something in a stricter category, or when a committer determines that it should go in a stricter category (particularly for software that is useful to many people and likely to be well tested).
+Trusted contributors active in the community for a longer time may submit theirs in `contrib`.
+Random leaf packages that contain shell scripts, themes, fonts, and so on should usually go in `user`.

 <a id="targets"></a>
 ## Targets and Tiers